AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/robust_programming_practice/rpp05_no_use_of_others_in_exception_handlers.rst

 Description
 +++++++++++++

-Much like the situation with "others" in case statements and case expressions, the use of "others" in exception handlers makes it possible to omit an intended specific handler for an exception, especially a new exception added to an existing set of handlers.
+Much like the situation with :ada:`others` in case statements and case expressions, the use of :ada:`others` in exception handlers makes it possible to omit an intended specific handler for an exception, especially a new exception added to an existing set of handlers.
 As a result, a subprogram could return normally without having applied any recovery for the specific exception occurrence, which is likely a coding error.

 ++++++++++++++++++++++++++++++++++++++++++++++++
 Applicable vulnerability within ISO TR 24772-2